apredeus/salmonella_pathways/README.md

 ## Use case: analysis of *Salmonella* genes enriched in vacuole and cytosol

 After we have compiled the list of custom pathways, we have applied them to the analysis of RNA-seq experiments described in the paper above.
-Full analysis can be found in *de_and_enrichment.R* script.
+Full analysis with all necessary files can be found in `/vacuole_cytosol/de_and_enrichment.R` script.